High Ridge, Missouri 63049

 Please pick a time slot in PROGRAM AREA.
 Either for a 'Monday through Thursday' choice or a 'Saturday' time slot.
 When the next page is prompted, click RESERVE for your choice.
 A calendar will pop up and you can pick your time slot and then date.
 Click ADD TO CART next.

 The next step is to click on Packages and then hit 'reserve' for each item your unit would like to do.
+Please know that all the activities will be wtih the trailer if you would like to have other options.

 From there, all the items will be in your cart and click the shopping cart in the right corner.
 When the screen pops up, check your reservation and then hit CONTINUE TO CHECK OUT.